Learn2Synth: Learning Optimal Data Synthesis Using Hypergradients for Brain Image Segmentation: Related work

 \section{Related work}

-\myparagraph{Data augmentation.} Deep learning methods have achieved remarkable success in various tasks, but they are prone to overfitting, especially when training data are limited.
+\myparagraph{Learning-based augmentation.} Deep learning methods are prone to overfitting, especially when training data are limited.
 Data augmentation is a widely used technique to counteract this issue by artificially expanding the diversity of the training dataset.
-Traditional data augmentation techniques involve transformations such as intensity adjustments, spatial distortions, and geometric alterations, including rotations, scaling, and flipping~\cite{zhang2020generalizing}.
-These transformations help neural networks (NNs) generalize better by exposing them to a wider range of variations.
-However, these methods often rely on manually designed, handcrafted transformations that may not be optimal for specific datasets or tasks.
-In semi-supervised learning, where labeled data is limited, adversarial augmentation optimizes augmentation parameters dynamically during training~\cite{zhang2017deep, chaitanya2019semi, chen2022enhancing}, producing challenging examples that encourage the model to learn more robust features.
+Traditional data augmentation techniques involve transformations such as intensity adjustments, spatial distortions, and geometric alterations~\cite{zhang2020generalizing}.
+These transformations help neural networks generalize better by exposing them to a wider range of variations.
+However, they rely on handcrafted transformations and hyperparameters that may not be optimal for specific datasets or tasks.
+Learning-based augmentation methods aim to alleviate this problem; they leverage deep learning models to learn optimal data transformations based on the dataset at hand, rather than relying on predefined parameters.
+One of the pioneering works in this area is AutoAugment~\cite{cubuk2019autoaugment}, which uses reinforcement learning to identify the best augmentation policies for a given dataset, while Fast AutoAugment~\cite{lim2019fast} and Faster AutoAugment~\cite{hataya2020faster} improve efficiency and scalability in the search process.
+In biomedical imaging, one typically has access to a large set of unlabeled data but a very small (or partial) set of labels.
+In this context, adversarial augmentation has been used to optimize augmentation parameters dynamically during training~\cite{zhang2017deep, chaitanya2019semi, chen2022enhancing}, producing challenging examples that encourage the model to learn more robust features.
 In fully unsupervised settings, contrastive learning has shown promise by generating multiple augmented views of the same image to capture invariant representations~\cite{chaitanya2020contrastive, you2022simcvd}, thereby leveraging unlabeled data to improve feature extraction and generalization.

-\myparagraph{Learning-based augmentation.} Learning-based augmentation methods have gained significant attention in recent years as a powerful technique for improving model generalization, especially in domains such as computer vision and medical image analysis.
-These methods leverage deep learning models to learn optimal data transformations or augmentations based on the dataset at hand, rather than relying on predefined transformations.

-One of the pioneering works in this area is AutoAugment~\cite{cubuk2019autoaugment}, which uses reinforcement learning to identify the best augmentation policies for a given dataset, while Fast AutoAugment~\cite{lim2019fast} and Faster AutoAugment~\cite{hataya2020faster} improve efficiency and scalability in the search process.
-Another approach, Learning to Compose~\cite{ratner2017learning}, learns to combine multiple augmentation policies, and DAGAN~\cite{antoniou2018augmenting} uses GANs to generate augmented data by modeling the distribution of the original dataset.
+Alternatively, CycleGAN~\cite{zhu2017unpaired} and other simpler GAN-based methods have been used to translate labels to images and images to labels without requiring explicit pairing \cite{sindel2023vesselsegmentation, al2020learning}.